chaostreff-flensburg/kladderadatsch/readme.md

 ## Development

-Pushing to main is restricted.
 Please work in a `feature/` or `bug/` branch and create a pull request.
-Merging requires the CI passing, an approved review and the branch being up to date.
+Merging requires the CI passing and the branch being up to date.

 ### Build Setup